 A big food hall with everything from fresh oysters to organic Thai food, Grand Central Market is a must stop on your DTLA tour.
 Stop by after a tour of The Broad, it’s a quick walk.

 Malibu Wines is the perfect place to spend a sunny LA day with a group of friends.
-Come with a picnic and blankets, I would definitely recommend getting their early or making a reservation.
+Come with a picnic and blankets, I would definitely recommend getting there early or making a reservation.

 Alfred’s Tea Room